LiamEdwards931/Project1-LetsGame/README.md

 -**sign up page**
     *This page will allow the user to sign up with the lets game community.
 The sign page has a form that requires the user to enter their first and last names, email address and the type of platform they are playing on.

+### Future Features

+*The website will have a running server that will take the user to a chatboard after they have signed up.

+## Testing